What is SWOT Analysis & How to Conduct it

 How to Use a SWOT Analysis?

 You have successfully created a SWOT matrix filled with valuable information, great work!
 Now it’s time to act upon this newfound information.
-Before starting to take action and setting up strategies, start looking for connections between the four aspects.
+Before starting to take action and set up strategies, start looking for connections between the four aspects.

-Create an action list that addresses all the four elements of the SWOT analysis.
+Create an action list that addresses all four elements of the SWOT analysis.
 Enlist new strategies to complete these actions, set milestones, choose relevant metrics to measure your progress, and closely monitor your actual performance compared to the planned performance.